kodie/peekfield/readme.md

   * `options` (Default: `{}`) - An object with keys set to field element identifiers (the `data-vanishing-field` attribute) and their values set to an object containing keys and values that you would normally pass to the `options` parameter.
 This allows for setting options to specific fields.

   * `placeholder` (Default: `null`) - The content to display on the label element when a field has NOT had something entered into one of it's child input elements.
-Functions exactly the same as the label element's `data-placeholder` attribute with the exception that a function can be used here for more control over what is displayed.
+Functions exactly the same as the label element's `data-vanishing-field-placeholder` attribute with the exception that a function can be used here for more control over what is displayed.
 If a function is used here, it will be passed the field object as the first parameter.
-This option is used as a fallback when the label element does not have a `data-placeholder` attribute.
+This option is used as a fallback when the label element does not have a `data-vanishing-field-placeholder` attribute.

   * `startingTabIndex` (Default: `0`) - A `tabindex` attribute needs to be set on field and label elements in order for the `closeOnFocusOut` functionality to work correctly.
 If a field or label element does not have it's `tabindex` attribute set, one will be set for each vanishing-field initiated starting at the index this option is set to unless this option is set to `false`.